Douglaston Manor Windmill

-Douglaston Manor Windmill (c.1870s-1988) was a Dutch windmill built in Littleneck, New York to pump water for farming.
+Douglaston Manor Windmill (c.1870s-1988) was a Dutch windmill built in Little Neck, New York to pump water for farming.
 Alley Pond Park has a standing windmill (built 2005) that is a replica of the Douglaston Manor windmill.
 The windmill's tower was relocated to Alley Pond Park after being threatened with demolition in November 1986, having been originally situated on Arleigh Road in Douglaston.
 A committee formed to save the windmill raised to relocate the structure.

 History

 Douglaston Manor Windmill Replica Alley Pond Park; January 8, 2024.

 The Douglaston peninsula and its surrounding land were originally inhabited by the Matinecoc Indians.
 Later, in the late 1600s, it was settled by both the English and the Dutch.
 This area is notable for once being home to the largest tree on Long Island, a magnificent 600-year-old White Oak with a remarkable 69" girth, located at 233 Arleigh Road.
 It was taken down in 2009.
 One of the few remaining 19th-century farmhouses in the city, the Benjamin Allen-Beville house, stands as a local landmark.
 This dwelling is 170 years old.

 In 1819, Wyant Van Zandt arrived and established a large farm and manor house.
 Eventually, George Douglas, a wealthy Scot, acquired the Van Zandt manor house and approximately 120 acres of land in 1835.
 He adorned the area with the planting of exotic trees such as Gingko, copper beech, and weeping beach (though only one of these survives to this day).
 In 1876, Douglas' son, William, generously donated a station building to the Flushing and North Shore Railroad, which decided to name a new stop after him, thus giving rise to the name "Douglaston."

 Thirty years later, William developed a private community known as Douglaston Manor, which now comprises 570 homes.
 In an effort to preserve the area's historic charm and beautiful old homes, the recently formed Douglaston Little Neck Historical Society is actively pursuing historic district designation for Douglas Manor and the adjacent Hill section.
 This designation would help protect and maintain the architectural and historical significance of 750 homes in these areas.
 Within the Manor, there exists a diverse assortment of homes that represent the various residential styles prevalent during the early 20th century.
 This collection includes examples of Tudor, Mediterranean, Colonial Revival, and Arts and Crafts.